sandyjernigan/sandyjernigan/README.md

 ### Hi there 👋

 I am Sandy Jernigan <br>
 Full Stack web developer with a background in customer service.
-Experienced in building products in a team setting.
+Experienced in building products in a remote team setting.
+I currently work in a remote environment as an internal control analyst, were I have to be responsible for deadlines and important time sensitive tasks.

 🌐 [www.sandyjernigan.com](https://sandyjernigan.com) <br>
 [![Gmail Badge](https://img.shields.io/badge/Gmail-sandy.jernigan%40gmail.com-green)](mailto:sandy.jernigan@gmail.com) <br>